1201 S. State Street,

 What is a Grad PLUS Loan?

 The federal Grad PLUS Loan is the loan that most FSU graduate students apply for to cover the cost of attendance not met by their unsubsidized loan offer.
 The Grad PLUS loan is very easy to qualify for and typically does not require a cosigner.
-The Grad PLUS Loan interest rate is 7% fixed.
-The loan does carry a 4.264% loan processing fee.
+The Grad PLUS Loan interest rate for 2022-23 is 7.54% fixed.
+The loan does carry a 4.228% loan processing fee.
+You may apply for the Grad PLUS Loan at studentaid.gov.
+Log in using your FSA ID then select the "In school" option, then Apply for a PLUS Loan for Graduate school.
+Summer Grad PLUS Loan applications will be available on April 1, 2023.

 What are private education loans?